mysrcs/hugooooo/content/blog/2022-01-09-How-does-our-business-work.md

 &mdash; for example, Simon's [soju] and [gamja] projects were developed independently and eventually were incorporated into the paid [chat.sr.ht] product.
 We also developed [wlroots] together (starting before SourceHut was founded), which eventually was the basis of much of our consulting revenue.
-It's more common that these projects don't produce a return.
+However, it's more common that these projects don't produce a return.

 [soju]: https://sr.ht/~emersion/soju
 [gamja]: https://sr.ht/~emersion/gamja